 The student feedback system is a part of HAMK’s quality assurance policy and we use the feedback for improving university operations.

-Please remember to give feedback on the module implementation via HAMK’s feedback system.
-You can give your feedback three days before the module ends, at the earliest.
+Please remember to give feedback on the module/course implementation via HAMK’s feedback service.
+You may give your feedback seven days before the module ends, at the earliest.
 The system picks the exact end date from the implementation plan in Pakki.
-The feedback system opens three days before the module ends and it stays open for a week after the module end date.
+The feedback survey opens seven days before the module ends and it stays open for a fortnight after the module end date.

-The module feedback system recognises the modules you have been accepted to in Pakki.
-Please note that you can give feedback for each module only once and you must fill in the entire feedback form at one go.
+You may give feedback via Spark feedback service in Pakki.
+The feedback service recognises the modules/courses you have been accepted to in Pakki.
+Please note that you can give feedback for each module only once and when the feedback questionnaire is available.
+Giving feedback is always anonymous.

-With the feedback, we will develop all degree education at HAMK.
-For further information on module feedback and development measures based on feedback, contact the head of your degree programme or module teachers.
+With the feedback, we will develop all education at HAMK.
+For further information on module feedback and development measures based on the feedback, contact the head of your degree programme or module teachers.

-When your thesis is ready, remember to give feedback on the thesis process.
-Please give your feedback with the thesis feedback form.
+When your thesis is ready, you receive an email with a link to the thesis feedback survey.
+Please give your feedback on the thesis process.

 Student feedback discussions with the rectors

-HAMK arranges annual student feedback discussions with the rectors by the end of each autumn semester.
+We arrange annual student feedback discussions with the rectors.
 Students participating in these feedback sessions collect feedback from their groups according to some predefined themes.
-The group representatives and rectors will discuss these themes in a meeting.
+The student representatives and rectors will discuss these themes in a meeting.
 The themes are related to HAMK strategy and development goals defined in the strategy.

 Student wellbeing survey

-We arrange a student wellbeing survey every other year, at the beginning of the year around January-February.
+We arrange a student wellbeing survey every other year.
 The survey is aimed at all HAMK degree students.
 With the survey, we collect information about our students’ wellbeing and the results are used for the development of HAMK’s wellbeing services, student counselling, and education arrangements.
 This biennial survey is also a good source of trend data for following changes in the student wellbeing.

 Feedback discussions in degree programmes

-The degree programmes arrange regular feedback discussions with their student group representatives once or twice in an academic year.
-In these feedback sessions, the students and the head of degree programme discuss issues related to the campus spaces and services and the arrangement of training.
+The heads of the degree programmes arrange regular feedback discussions with their student group representatives once or twice in an academic year.
+In these feedback sessions, the students and the head of degree programme discuss issues related to the arrangement of instruction, and the campus spaces and services.
 The session should lead to an agreement on development measures and their follow-up.

 Graduation stage AVOP survey

-The AVOP survey collects topical data on the students’ views on teaching and learning, internationalisation, workplace connections, practical training, thesis and general satisfaction.
-You must answer the questionnaire at the end of your studies, by the time you receive your degree certificate at the latest.
+The AVOP survey collects topical data on the students’ views on teaching and learning, internationalisation, workplace connections, practical training, thesis and general satisfaction related studies.
+The student answers the questionnaire as a part of their certificate application process in Valo service at Pakki.
 AVOP is national survey conducted by the Ministry of Education and Culture.

-Look up instructions for filling in the questionnaire: Students > Studying with us > Graduation.
+Look up further instructions: Students > Studying with us > Graduation.

 Career monitoring survey